FuelLabs/swayswap/docs/GETTING_STARTED.md

 ### ✨ - First steps

-This is guided step-by-step tutorial to create your first pool and be able to play around on the application
+This guided step-by-step tutorial will allow you to create your first liquidity pool and play around with the application

-1. As you go trough the `Welcome page` you have already mint some `ETH`, you can get more by clicking on the `faucet button`;
+1. As you go trough the `Welcome page` you should have already mintrf some `ETH`, you can get more by clicking on the `faucet button`;
 2. Go to [http://localhost:3000/mint](http://localhost:4000/mint) and mint some DAI by clicking `Mint tokens`;
 3. Now you need to create a pool, you can navigate by clicking `pool` and `add liquidity` or access [http://localhost:3000/pool/add-liquidity](http://localhost:3000/pool/add-liquidity);
 4. Set the inputs with some `ETH` and `DAI` and click `Create liquidity`.